Qualification: BA (Hons)

 Graduates over the last few years have secured roles such as:

-• Head of Drama, Knightsbridge School
+• Assistant Head of Drama, Tring Park School for Performing Arts

 • Actor, Vienna’s English Theatre